Snowflake-Labs/sfquickstarts/site/sfguides/src/extract_attributes_dicom_files_java_udf/extract_attributes_dicom_files_java_udf.md

 ## Extract Attributes from DICOM Files
 Duration: 10

 In this section, we want to extract attributes from the DICOM files.
-The entities extracted are going to be fields like X, Y, Z, as well as A. The goal is to have these fields to enrich the file-level metadata for analytics.
+The entities extracted are going to be fields like manufacturer, patient position, and study date.
+The goal is to have these fields to enrich the file-level metadata for analytics.

 ### Creating a Java UDF in Snowflake
 The Java code to parse DICOM files requires some dependencies.
 Instead of downloading those jar files and uploading to an internal stage, you can create an external stage and reference them when creating a UDF inline.